Dre Campbell Farm

 10. Insecticidal Soap

-This method is best used for a small problem of Mexican bean beetles before the situation becomes an infestation.
+This method is best used for a small Mexican bean beetle infestation.

-Spraying a solution of organic insecticidal soap can kill a few larvae or adults.
-However, to be effective, drench the leaves and stems of the plants thoroughly to smother the bugs.
+Spraying a solution of organic insecticidal soap (like this one) can kill a few larvae or adults.
+However, to be effective, thoroughly drench the plants’ leaves and stems to smother the bugs.

 11. Kaolin Clay